Highland senior donates hair to Wigs for Kids - Morrow County Sentinel

 Hayden is co-captain of the Highland High School boys varsity soccer team.
 He plays saxophone and trumpet in the Highland High School Marching Band.

 He plans to major in business after high school, but is undecided on what university to attend.
-His parents are Jeanie and David Steyer.
+His parents are Jeanie and David Styer.

 For more information on donating hair to children, go online: www.wigsforkids.org or call Korner Klippers in Edison: 419-947-5775.